-While some considered this approach to be one that could produce the most accurate results, others argued that achieving accuracy using this approach would be very challenging and costly, at least using current methodsFor existing Energy Efficiency measures, energy efficiency program administrators indicated that establishing 24x7 savings profiles using a bottom-up approach would require the retrievalof a great deal of archived data that is currently not reported to the ISO.
-Similar to the comments on the Single Value Option above, energy efficiency program administrators indicated that retrieving thesedata, ensuring that the retrieved data are consistent with the reported On-Peak kW Savingse, and developing 24x7 savings profiles, and reporting these profiles to the ISO for each Energy Efficiency measure typewould be a daunting task – one that would take many years and dollars to accomplish.to accomplish.
-Further, the ISO’s EEM database would require significant modification to accept 24x7 savings profiles for each Energy Efficiency measure – currently, only a single on-peak kW savings value for each measure is reported.
+While some considered this approach to be one that could produce the most accurate results, others argued that achieving accuracy using this approach would be very challenging and costly, at least using current methods.
+In particular, it would be impractical for a large portion of the EER providers’ existing portfolio due to the inability to re-study load shape data for custom measures already installed at commercial and industrial facilities, whose operations are unique and highly variable.
+For existing Energy Efficiency measures, energy efficiency program administrators indicated that establishing 24x7 savings profiles using a bottom-up approach would require the retrieval and reconciliation of a great deal of archived data that is currently not reported to the ISO, is dated (more than 5 years old), or may not have been part of the scope of studies performed for the FCM on-peak performance hours.
+Similar to the comments on the Single Value Option above, energy efficiency program administrators indicated that retrieving and reconciling these existing data and producing new data, ensuring that the data are consistent with the reported On-Peak kW Savings, developing 24x7 savings profiles for each existing and new measure class, and adjusting (for weather and time) and applying these measure-specific profiles for purposes of determining and reporting their demand reduction values to the ISO for each Energy Efficiency measure type shortly after each CSC would be a daunting task – one that would take many years and at significant cost.
+In addition, there is a wide disparity among participants in terms of their ability to implement this approach given their differences in the amount and richness of their existing load shape data and resources available to perform additional M&V. Further, the ISO’s EEM database would require significant modification to accept 24x7 savings profiles for each Energy Efficiency measure – currently, only a single on-peak kW savings value for each measure is reported.

 For new Energy Efficiency measures, the process of estimating 24x7 savings profiles could be automated up-front, which would reduce some of the challenges associated with recreating 24x7 savings profiles for existing measures.
 However, some also commented that it would be very challenging and costly to estimate 24x7 savings profiles that meet the Tariff requirement that “the reported monthly demand reduction value shall achieve at least a ten percent relative precision and an eighty percent confidence interval.”
 This is because off-peak hours account for 96 percent of the hours in the year.
-Given thatload conditions and savings levels vary greatly from hour to hour during off-peak hours compared to on-peak hours, a much larger sample size and perhaps more sophisticated estimation techniques would be required to meet a given level of confidence and precision.
+Given that weather and load conditions and savings levels vary greatly from hour to hour during off-peak hours compared to on-peak hours, a much larger sample size and perhaps more sophisticated estimation techniques would be required to meet a given level of confidence and precision.
 This would impose much greater cost with no guarantee that the results continue to meet the confidence and precision requirements in the ISO Tariff.

-Given these challenges, the DRWG does not recommend the Bottom-Up Option to estimating the performance of EERs during the off-peak period at this time.
-Other approaches such as the shaping options or modelling options would likely produce acceptable results at far lower cost.
+Other approaches such as the shaping options or modelling options would likely produce results at far lower cost.

 Concluding Comments